http-kit/http-kit/README.md

 ### Hack locally

-Hacker friendly: only ~3k lines of code (including java), clean and tidy.
+Hacker friendly: Written from ground-up, only ~3k lines of code (including java), clean and tidy.

 ```sh
 # modify as you want, unit tests back you up